alabou/NMOS-MatroxOnly/NMOS With RTSP.md

 ## RTSP IS-05 Senders and Receivers

 Connection Management using IS-05 proceeds in exactly the same manner as for any other transports, using the RTSP specific transport parameters defined in [TCP Sender transport parameters](https://github.com/alabou/NMOS-MatroxOnly/blob/main/schemas/sender_transport_params_tcp.json) and [TCP Receiver transport parameters](https://github.com/alabou/NMOS-MatroxOnly/blob/main/schemas/receiver_transport_params_tcp.json).
 Because of the one Sender to N Receivers relationship of the RTSP transport the `receiver_id` attribute of the RTSP Sender's activation MUST be `null`.
-The `sender_id` attribute of the RTSP Receiver's activation MUST be set to the id of an RTSP Sender or `null` if connecting to a non-NMOS RTSP Sender.
+The `sender_id` attribute of the RTSP Receiver's activation MUST be set to the id in an RTSP Sender or `null` if connecting to a non-NMOS RTSP Sender.

 RTSP Senders and Receivers MUST be controlled through IS-05 only.
 The activation of a Sender / Receiver and the associated transport parameters MUST be under the control of IS-05 only.